kubernetes-sigs/cluster-api/docs/book/src/user/concepts.md

 The [control plane](https://kubernetes.io/docs/concepts/overview/components/) is a set of components that serve the Kubernetes API and continuously reconcile desired state using [control loops](https://kubernetes.io/docs/concepts/architecture/controller/).

-* __Machine-based__ control planes are the most common type.
-Dedicated machines are provisioned, running [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/) for components such as [kube-apiserver](https://kubernetes.io/docs/admin/kube-apiserver/), [kube-controller-manager](https://kubernetes.io/docs/admin/kube-controller-manager/) and [kube-scheduler](https://kubernetes.io/docs/admin/kube-scheduler/).
+* __Self-provisioned__: A Kubernetes control plane consisting of pods or machines wholly managed by a single Cluster API deployment. e.g kubeadm uses [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/) for running components such as [kube-apiserver](https://kubernetes.io/docs/admin/kube-apiserver/), [kube-controller-manager](https://kubernetes.io/docs/admin/kube-controller-manager/) and [kube-scheduler](https://kubernetes.io/docs/admin/kube-scheduler/) on control plane machines.

 * __Pod-based__ deployments require an external hosting cluster.
 The control plane components are deployed using standard *Deployment* and *StatefulSet* objects and the API is exposed using a *Service*.

-* __External__ control planes are offered and controlled by some system other than Cluster API, such as GKE, AKS, EKS, or IKS.
+* __External__  or __Managed__ control planes are offered and controlled by some system other than Cluster API, such as GKE, AKS, EKS, or IKS.

 The default provider uses kubeadm to bootstrap the control plane.
 As of v1alpha3, it exposes the configuration via the `KubeadmControlPlane` object.
 The controller, `capi-kubeadm-control-plane-controller-manager`, can then create Machine and BootstrapConfig objects based on the requested replicas in the `KubeadmControlPlane` object.